itruffat/PyJSZipper4Polyglots/README.md

 # Introduction

-Inspired by [this youtube video](https://www.youtube.com/watch?v=dbf9e7okjm8), I decided to tackle the problem of encoding one python program + one javascript program in a single file that can be run by the interpreters of both languages.
+Inspired by [this YouTube video](https://www.youtube.com/watch?v=dbf9e7okjm8), I set out to solve the problem of encoding both a Python and a JavaScript program in a single file that can be executed by the interpreters of both languages.

-When the original sources that were encoded happens to do the same thing in both languages, then the result can be described as a polyglot program.
-Since comments are used to mask the second implementation (instead of trying to find a common syntax that would work for both languages and solve the problem using that syntax), this solution is called a zipper.
+The goal behind this technique is to create a program that performs the same function in both languages, resulting in what’s known as a 'polyglot' program.
+Rather than trying to find a common syntax that works for both languages, we carefully design the file so that one language's implementation is ignored by the other.
+This method is referred to as a "zipper."

-In the end I also added LUA and Ruby to the equation, having 3 different templates.
+As the challenge grew more exciting, I decided to expand the project further, adding LUA and Ruby, which gave us three different combinations to work with.
+(PY+JS, PY+JS+LUA and PY+JS+LUA+RB)

 # How to Use

-    Pythone main.ppy <Python File> <Js File> <Lua File> <RubyFile>
+    Python3 main.py <Python File> <Js File> [<Lua File>] [<RubyFile>] --output [output_file]

-> If you want to run only Python/JS or only Python/Js/Lua you can do the following...

-    Pythone main.ppy <Python File> <Js File> <Lua File> '' Pythone main.ppy <Python File> <Js File> '' ''
+> Both Lua and Ruby files are optional.
+Lua is only necessary if you wish to run the program with Ruby as well.
+>
+> The output file is also optional.
+If no output file is provided, the output will be redirected to stdout.

 ## Goals

-The goal of this repo is to be as straight-forward and use as little `eval`/`exec`/`;` as possible.
-Additionally, the code bases should be callable with as little restrictions as possible.
+The goal of this repository is to keep things as straightforward as possible, minimizing the use of `eval`, `exec`, and `;`.
+Furthermore, the codebases should be callable with minimal restrictions.

-The creation of the output file should be the one to the care of most edge cases, meaning that most programs should run ok.
-Some exceptions are to be expected, for example all self-referencing files are going to fail, and files that use `exec` or `eval` may fail as well.
-Additionally, some Ruby regex may fail their identity function after creation.
-All these are considered acceptable looses.
+The creation of the output file is designed to handle most edge cases, ensuring that most programs run correctly.
+However, some exceptions may occur.
+For instance, self-referencing files will fail, and files that rely on exec or eval might not work.
+Additionally, certain Ruby regex may fail their identity function after being created.
+These are all considered acceptable trade-offs.

 -----